getlantern/multipath/README.md

 See docs in [multipath.go](multipath.go) for details.

-This code is used in https://github.com/benjojo/bondcat, and hat's off to Ben for implementing [recent fixes](https://github.com/benjojo/bondcat/tree/main/multipath).
+This code is used in https://github.com/benjojo/bondcat, and hat's off to @benjojo for implementing [recent fixes](https://github.com/benjojo/bondcat/tree/main/multipath).